IBM/sms-spam-filter-using-hortonworks/README.md

 #### 8. Save the Spam Filter Pyspark Model in Watson Studio Local

+Use the save function in `dsx_ml.ml` library to save the Spam Filter pyspark model with the name `LRModel_SparkLocal`.

 ![](doc/source/images/save-model-local.png)

 #### 9. Save the Spam Filter Pyspark Model in remote HDP cluster

+After training the model (step 3) in remote HDP cluster, the model exists in the memory of the remote session.
+Write the model to a HDFS location and copy it to local node as show below.

 ![](doc/source/images/save-mode-remote-1.png)

+Create an archive of the model directory and push the archive back to HDFS.

 ![](doc/source/images/save-model-remote-2.png)

 #### 10. Import the Spam Filter Pyspark Model from remote HDP cluster into Watson Studio Local

+In order to use the Pyspark model saved in the remote HDP cluster, you need to import into Watson Studio Local.
+Download the moddel archive from HDFS to a temporary directory in Watson Studio Local using the method provided in `hdfs_util` library.

 ![](doc/source/images/save-model-remote-3.png)

+Unpack the model archive and load the model into memory in Watson Studio Local environment and then save the model using `dsx_ml.ml` library

 ![](doc/source/images/save-model-remote-4.png)

+You can now see the saved model `LRModel_SparkRemote` in the `Models` tab.

 ![](doc/source/images/models-screenshot.png)

 #### 11. Batch score the Spam Filter Pyspark Model

+Click any one of the above models to test and score.
+Provide a test message as `Input` and press `submit` to do a real time scoring.

 ![](doc/source/images/real-time-scoring.png)

+Select the `Execution Type`, `Input data set` and `Output data set` and click `Generate batch script` to do a batch scoring.

 ![](doc/source/images/batch-scoring-1.png)

+Refresh the page and check the status of the job.

 ![](doc/source/images/batch-scoring-2.png)

+Go to the `Datasets` tab to view the Output file.

 ![](doc/source/images/data-list.png)

 #### 12. Evaluate the Spam Filter Pyspark Model

+Choose the `Evaluate` tab and provide `Input data set`, `Evaluator`, `Threshold metric` and click `Generate evaluation script` to evaluate the model.

 ![](doc/source/images/evaluate-model-1.png)

+Refresh the page and check the status of the job.

 ![](doc/source/images/evaluate-model-2.png)

+You can check the list of batch scoring and model evaluation scripts created in the `Jobs` tab in the main page of the project folder.

 ![](doc/source/images/jobs-list.png)